GaelOrtiz05/pos-project/README.md

 How to download prerequisites (WINDOWS):

-Run these one by one in Admin Powershell to download them:
+Run these one by one in an Admin Powershell to download them:
 ```
 // Run this first to install latest version of Powershell 7
 winget install -e --id Microsoft.PowerShell

-// Then run these in Powershell 7
+// Then run these in Powershell 7 (Adminstrator Mode)
 winget install -e --id Python.Python.3.14
 winget install -e --id Git.Git
 winget install -e --id Kitware.CMake